Deep Clustering of Text Representations for Supervision-free Probing of Syntax

 \section{Conclusion}

-In this work, we explored the efficacy of clustering contextualized text representations for two unsupervised syntax induction tasks.
-We observed that while these representations are extremely powerful, clustering them using off-the-shelf algorithms like KMeans is sub-optimal as these representations are high dimensional and not suitable for clustering.
-To alleviate these issues, we propose a deep embedded clustering approach which jointly transforms these representations into a lower-dimensional space and clusters them.
-We also demonstrate different methods to integrate task-specific representations like morphological features and token context.
-Our work highlights the effectiveness of multilingual representations for different tasks and languages.
-We report results competitive with much more specialized models in the literature.
+In this work, we explored the problem of clustering text representations for model interpretation and induction of syntax.
+We observed that off-the-shelf methods like KMeans are sub-optimal as these representations are high dimensional and, thus, not directly suitable for clustering.
+Thus, we proposed a deep clustering approach which jointly transforms these representations into a lower-dimensional cluster friendly space and clusters them.
+Upon integration of a small number of task-specific features, and use of multilingual representations, we find that our approach achieves competitive performance for unsupervised \posi and \colab comparable to more complex methods in the literature.
 Finally, we also show that we can use the technique as a supervision-free approach to probe syntax in these representations and contrast our unsupervised probe with supervised ones.

 { }